alexanderkevin/Hyperledger-Fabric-MS/README.md

 This microservices are build using Express and NodeJS.
 The interaction with the chaincode are done using `fabric-network` npm library.

+## The Story
+Someday a `Person` is going to buy a `Car`.
+The Person would need to `Register` itself on the blockchain before he can buy that dream car.

+>The System will Invoke the `/person/register`

+After the Person data has been recorded on Blockchain, He will `Request` a car to be made.

+>The System will Invoke the `/car/requestCar`

+The manufacturer would then start to `Make` the requested car.

+>The System will invoke the `/car/manufacture/{id}`

+After the car has been made then the manufacturer would let the person `Buy` the car

+>The System will Invoke the `/transaction/buyCar`

+Voila! now the car are permanently recorded on the blockchain for that person

+If the Person want to see when and what are the `History` of the car.
+He can directly refer to the ledger on the blockchain.

+>The System will provide all of the history of the block by Invoking `/car/history/{id}`

+Someday the person decided to `Transfer` the car to his son and so The Sytem will ... (we will let you figure this part yourself)

 ## How to run
 This section will provide explanation on how to run the MS side of the application locally on your machine.